friedavocadoes/VoyagAI/README.md

 ## Installation

 > [!IMPORTANT]
-> Backend server is alrready set-up and running.
+> Backend server is already set-up and running.
 Check backend branch for more information.

 - Development script:
 ```node